google/WebFundamentals/src/content/en/updates/posts/2016/01/notification-actions.markdown

 interface.
-For example, a user could "Like" or "Delete" a social media post that would perform the action on the user's local data and then synchronize it with the cloud without opening a UI (although it is good practice to message the data change to any open windows so the UI could be updated), and then for an action that requires user interaction you would open a window for the user to reply.
+For example, a user could "Like" or "Delete" a social media post that would perform the action on the user's local data and then synchronize it with the cloud without opening a UI (although it is good practice to message the data change to any open windows so the UI can be updated).
+For an action that requires user interaction you would open a window for the user to reply.

-Because platforms will not support the same number of actions, or in some cases not be able to support Notification Action buttons at all, you will need to ensure that you always provide a sensible fallback to a task that is what you would expect the user to do if they were to just click on the notification.
+Because platforms will not support the same number of actions, or in some cases not be able to support Notification Action buttons at all, you will need to ensure that you always provide a sensible fallback to a task that is what you would expect the user to do if they were to just click the notification.

 If you want to see this in action today, check out [Peter Beverloo's Notification Test